Water changes lives

-Water for All, Atlas Copco’s main community engagement initiative, was founded by a small group of committed employees in 1984 with the ambition to help a community in Peru drill for water to survive a serious drought.
+Water for All, Atlas Copco Group’s main community engagement initiative, was founded by a small group of committed employees in 1984 with the ambition to help a community in Peru drill for water to survive a serious drought.
 Since then the initiative has grown and there are currently more than 50 local Water for All teams with dedicated employees who volunteer to support water related projects ranging from small wells to sewer systems for entire villages.
 Manuela Stagnati in Italy is one of them.

 Manuela Stagnati joined Atlas Copco Construction and Mining Technique Division in 1989, which today is the separate company Epiroc.
 Today she is working as Engineering Staff Admin & Marketing Support in the Oil-free Air Division within the Compressor Technique Business Area.
 Since 2014 she is a passionate Ambassador and President for the employee-driven community engagement Water for All in Italy.